Nolan Arenado Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.91 team ERA that ranks sixth among all league pitching staffs.
+- The Padres have a 3.89 team ERA that ranks fifth across all league pitching staffs.

-- The Padres allow the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- Padres pitchers combine to surrender 144 home runs (1.1 per game), the eighth-fewest in the league.

-- The lefty's most recent time out was on Wednesday against the Miami Marlins, when he threw six innings, surrendering three earned runs while giving up six hits.
+- In his last time out on Wednesday, the right-hander went six scoreless innings against the Miami Marlins while surrendering three hits.

+- In 20 games this season, the 33-year-old has put up an ERA of 3.70, with 8.8 strikeouts per nine innings.
+Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.